mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Joomla/index.md

 ## Joomla

 Joomla is a free and open-source content management system.
-More information about Joomla can be found here.
+More information about Joomla can be found [here](https://www.joomla.org){:target="_blank"}.

 Joomla installations can share a single MySQL database if you provide a unique table prefix during installation.
 To use an existing database enter the name of the database and a unique table prefix.
 To create a new database use a unique database name, table prefix must not be empty.